sohampoddar26/covid-vax-stance/dataset/README.md

 We collected the tweet objects in April 2021, and provided the tweet texts in [cotfas_data.csv](cotfas_data.csv).
 Some tweets had been deleted by the time we tried to collect them, and thus could not be fetched.

-For all of these datasets, the usernames from the tweet texts have been removed to preserve their anonymity.
+*For all of these datasets, the usernames from the tweet texts have been removed to preserve their anonymity.
+This was done by replacing consecutive @user_names with `@user`*